LuisLechugaRuiz/Turtlebot-Project/README.md

 - The packages http://wiki.ros.org/kobuki, http://wiki.ros.org/kobuki_desktop and http://wiki.ros.org/kobuki_msgs for the real and simulated base.

 - One of the main packages is http://wiki.ros.org/turtlebot_navigation which contains gmapping and a lot of different techinques to localizate and navigate based on a turtlebot.
-This node has been modify to include a funcionality at the Global Planner which provides the cost to reach a specific coordinates on the map, this modification is stored at: https://github.com/LuisLechugaRuiz/Turtlebot-Project/tree/globalcost/src/navigation (on globalcost branch but will be merged in master soon).
+This node has been modify to include a funcionality at the Global Planner which provides the cost to reach a specific coordinates on the map, this modification is stored at: https://github.com/LuisLechugaRuiz/Turtlebot-Project/tree/master/src/navigation.

 - The eurecat_grobotics_project includes the map to realize the simulation.